johnsyweb/johnsyweb.github.io/_posts/2026-04-25-studley-parkrun-event-#466.markdown

 ### 4. [Sunbury parkrun], 13 July 2019 (+39)

 I became a parkrun [Event Ambassador] (EA) in January 2019 and [Sunbury parkrun] was one of the four events I was supporting along with Coburg, Darebin and Mernda parkruns.
-By this stage I was also using the [Running Challenges] [browser plugin], so was aware of the p-index.
+By this stage I was also using the [Running Challenges][Running Challenges] [browser plugin][browser plugin], so was aware of the p-index.
 It would have been around this time that I started using the p-index to help me choose where to head on a Saturday morning.
 Clearly I had been to Coburg and Darebin parkruns more than Sunbury or Mernda.
 And so I set out to gain a p-index of five.

 Sunbury parkrun was well established when I first visited as EA in March 2019.
 I had been to one of their trials and, let's just say, the hill had not enticed me back!
-Now I endeavoured to get there about every five weeks on a cycle with the other four events I was supporting along with a weekend for adventuring.
+Now I endeavoured to get there about every five weeks on a cycle with the other three events I was supporting along with a weekend for adventuring.

 Sunbury is somewhere I still like to head of a weekend.
 I actually managed to run the whole hill in March 2020.